-Medium producers are required to provide a report prepared in accordance with the International Standard on Related Services (ISRS) 4400, Engagements to Perform Agreed-Upon Procedures published by the IFAC.
+Medium producers are expected to provide a report prepared in accordance with the International Standard on Related Services (ISRS) 4400, Engagements to Perform Agreed-Upon Procedures published by the International Federation of Accountants.
 As the auditor simply provides a report of the factual findings from agreed upon procedures, no assurance opinion is expressed.
 The auditor shall conduct this engagement in accordance with ISRS 4400 and the terms of the engagement.